Find Trade Colleges

 The colleges and universities below are the most popular for medical assisting majors pursuing a associate degree.

-Our analysis found Eastwick College - Ramsey to be the most popular school for allied health & medical assisting services students who want to pursue a associate degree in New Jersey.
-Eastwick College - Ramsey is a fairly small private for-profit school located in the suburb of Ramsey.
+Our 2023 rankings named Eastwick College - Ramsey the most popular school in New Jersey for allied health & medical assisting services students working on their associate degree.
+Eastwick College - Ramsey is a small private for-profit school located in the suburb of Ramsey.

 Of the 140 students majoring in medical assisting at Eastwick College - Ramsey, 30% are male and 70% are female.